 Jack Skelton, LMSW

-As a Relationship Abuse Prevention Program (RAPP) Coordinator, Jack provides support, community education and leadership training, and counseling to young adults at the Franklin K. Lane campus.
+As a Relationship Abuse Prevention Program (RAPP) Coordinator, Jack provides support, community education and leadership training, and counseling to young adults at the High School for Service and Learning.

 Jack is a community organizer and social worker with a background in anti-oppressive facilitation and training.
 Ze attended Silberman School of Social Work at Hunter College (Masters of Social Work) and The University of Texas at Austin (Master of Arts in English).
 Jack has been working with young adults doing organizing and peer education work in New York since 2009.
 Prior to moving to New York, ze worked with college and high school students in Oberlin, Ohio, and Austin, Texas, around issues of school and community violence.